 If you wish to rely upon the grace period it is highly recommended that you seek appropriate legal advice.

-You do not need to take any action to claim the grace period but if your invention is disclosed, you will need to ensure a complete application is filed in time.
+You do not need to formally apply to claim the grace period.
+However, if your invention is publicly disclosed you will need to ensure an application is filed within the 12 month time limit.